Getting started with Test Engine

 - Select New test suite.

-. - Enter a mandatory Test suite name.
-For example,
+My project. - Enter a mandatory Test suite name, for example,

-. - Enter the Default branch name, which is the default branch that Test Engine shows trends for, and can be changed any time.
-For example (and usually),
+My project test suite. - Enter the Default branch name, which is the default branch that Test Engine shows trends for, and can be changed any time, for example (and usually),

-. - Enter an optional Suite emoji, using emoji syntax.
-For example,
+main. - Enter an optional Suite emoji, using emoji syntax, for example,

 -